neverfap-deluxe/nfd-api/ebook/bible/bible.md

+blah

 The NeverFap Deluxe Podcast is a fornightly podcast about porn addiction recovery.
-It aims to be informative, silly and somewhat hopelessly chic.

 I wanted to have some fun with this one, it's a bit rediculous at times, but I'd also think to think that's equally as informative as it is oddly sensual.

-The podcast is primarily available on Castbox and Spotify.
+The podcast is available on iTunes, Castbox and Spotify.

-<iframe src="https://castbox.fm/app/castbox/player/id2045024?v=4.1.0&autoplay=0" frameborder="0" width="100%" height="300"></iframe>

-NeverFap Deluxe Practices focus solely on verifiable steps you can do on a daily basis to help you build awareness and calmness.

-At a bare minimum you should be meditating everyday, usually for 10 minutes before bed (at least that's what most people find easiest, myself included).

-To be quite honest, 100% of the actual recovery process in terms of effective change is nothing more than meditation.

-However, because humans are silly and will refuse to commit (not to mention, we do silly things like get addicted to porn), I've dedicated a good 85% of this website towards convincing you why you should commit.

-With the other 15% actually focused on meditation exercises and practices.

-That's because convincing you to actually treat your mental health seriously is 85% of the battle.
-It's the primary thing most people struggle with, otherwise you wouldn't have become a porn addict within the first place.

-Regardless, here are some exercises that I recommend.

 Well, well, well.

+You've made it this far, so well done.

-The 7 Day NeverFap Deluxe Kickstarter is an email campaign I've put together which aims to teach you a little bit more about the inner workings of NeverFap Deluxe, as well as recommend you various NeverFap Articles and Practices.
+The 7 Day NeverFap Deluxe Kickstarter is an email campaign I've put together which aims to teach you a little bit more about the inner workings of NeverFap Deluxe.

-It covers a range of core topics which are vital for helping you overcome your porn addiction, delivered straight to your email address each day over the course of a week.
+It covers a range of core topics which will help you understand some of the dynamics of porn addiction and porn addiction recovery, delivered straight to your email address every day over the course of a week.

-We also feature a range of other useful guides and courses which become available if you sign up for a FREE NeverFap Deluxe Account.
+It's a great way to learn the basic concepts of NeverFap Deluxe, as well remain connected for any future updates or product releases!

-If you'd like to learn more about the 7 Day NeverFap Deluxe Kickstarter, I've put together this fancy landing page which explores in greater detail what you will learn.
+If you'd like to learn more about the 7 Day NeverFap Deluxe Kickstarter, I've put together this fancy  7 Day NeverFap Deluxe Kickstarterlanding page which explores in greater detail what you will learn.

-It is highly recommended for newcomers to NeverFap Deluxe or those who would simply like more information on how best to approach their porn addiction.
+I highly recommend it to newcomers to NeverFap Deluxe or for those who would simply like more information on how best to approach their porn addiction.

 # The Importance Of Meditation For Porn Addiction